Submitting transaction reports via AUSTRAC Online

 - Data entry - suitable for regulated entities who submit single or low volumes of AML/CTF Act or FTR Act reports.

 - Spreadsheet - for multiple transactions of the same type of AML/CTF Act report.
 This method is useful for reporting entities with medium volumes of reports.
 This method is not available for FTR Act report types.

 - Extraction - for reporting entities with large volumes of reports.
-All businesses wishing to use this method are required to undergo a 'test file' process prior to submitting reports through AUSTRAC Online.
-To schedule testing with AUSTRAC, contact the Data Integrity team at firstname.lastname@example.org or phone 02 9950 0447.
+All reporting entities wishing to use this method are required to undergo an 'XML test file' process prior to being able to submit reports via the XML reporting method through their AUSTRAC Online business account.
+For further information and support, contact the AUSTRAC Contact Centre at firstname.lastname@example.org or telephone 1300 021 037.
 This method is not available for FTR Act report types.

 How to advise AUSTRAC if an incorrect transaction report is submitted

 The Secure Messages function within the transaction reporting environment of AUSTRAC Online is a secure means of sending and receiving messages containing confidential information between AUSTRAC and you.

 AUSTRAC recommends the use of the Secure Messages function when you or AUSTRAC need to communicate on sensitive and confidential matters relating to customers and their transactions or activities.